Nordix/nfqueue-loadbalancer/fragments.md

 `<src,dst,frag-id>`.
 Subsequent fragments will have the same `frag-id` and we retrieve the stored hash value.

-If the fragments are re-ordered and the first fragment with the ports does not come first we have no option but it store fragments until the first fragment arrives.
+If the fragments are re-ordered and the first fragment, with the ports, does not come first we have no option but it store fragments until the first fragment arrives.